Skip to main content

 Composing Policy Gradients and Prompt Optimization for Language Model Programs

-Noah Ziems (University of Notre Dame), Dilara Soylu (Stanford University), Lakshya A Agrawal (UC Berkeley), Isaac Miller (Normal Computing), Liheng Lai (UC Berkeley), Chen Qian (Databricks), Kaiqiang Song (Zoom, Inc.), Meng Jiang (University of Notre Dame), Dan Klein (UC Berkeley), Matei Zaharia (UC Berkeley, Databricks), Karel D’Oosterlinck (Contextual AI), Christopher Potts (Stanford University), Omar Khattab (MIT)
+Noah Ziems (University of Notre Dame), Dilara Soylu (Stanford University), Lakshya A Agrawal (UC Berkeley), Isaac Miller (Anyscale), Liheng Lai (UC Berkeley), Chen Qian (CMU), Kaiqiang Song (Zoom, Inc.), Meng Jiang (University of Notre Dame), Dan Klein (UC Berkeley), Matei Zaharia (UC Berkeley), Karel D’Oosterlinck (Contextual AI), Christopher Potts (Stanford University), Omar Khattab (MIT)

 Architectural Patterns & Composition